 - Issues policies with a face value of up to $3 million.

 Best for seniors: New York Life

-Best application process: Haven Life
+Best buying experience: Haven Life

 The application is straightforward and both user- and mobile-friendly.
 You’ll enter your personal and contact details, and answer a few questions about your health and lifestyle.
 The system then scans your data using sophisticated algorithms and generates a rate.

 - All policies issued by parent company, MassMutual.

 - Offers term life insurance in 10, 15, 20 and 30 year terms, with up to $3 million in coverage.

 - Stands out among the new wave of fintech companies for allowing policyholders to add an accelerated death benefit and waiver of premium rider to their policy.

 - No medical exam necessary for most policies.